AVSLab/basilisk/src/simulation/utilities/bskLogging.rst

 Using ``bskLogger`` From Python
 -------------------------------
 For an example of how to set the verbosity from Python, see :ref:`scenarioBskLog`.
-The default verbosity is set to the lowest level ``DEBUG`` such that any ``bskLog`` method print out the associated message string.
+The default verbosity is set to the lowest level ``BSK_DEBUG`` such that any ``bskLog`` method print out the associated message string.
 If this is the desired behavior, then no further actions are required.

 If the verbosity level is to be changed for a particular Basilisk script, then the following instructions explain how this can be done.
 At the top of the Basilisk python scrip be sure to include the ``bskLogging`` support package::